OwenCochell/cursepy/README.md

 compared to sub-classing.

-cursepy has extensive documentation on handler development, which contains best practice recommendations, docs on the cusepy Handler Framework(CHF), and tutorials on how to use the development handlers built into cursepy.
+cursepy has extensive documentation on handler development, which contains best practice recommendations.
+Docs on the cusepy Handler Framework(CHF)/tutorials on how to use the development handlers are already built into cursepy.
 Have a look at the [Handler Development Tutorial](https://cursepy.readthedocs.io/en/latest/advn/hand.html)!

 ## Curse Instances